niravmsoni/terraform-aws/Basics/ProviderBlock/README.md

     - Each Terraform module must declare which providers it requires, so that Terraform can install and use them.
 Provider requirements are declared in a required_providers block.

     - A provider requirement consists of a local name, a source location, and a version constraint:
+    - The required_providers block must be nested inside the top-level terraform block (which can also contain other settings).

+    - Each argument in the required_providers block enables one provider.
+The key determines the provider's local name (its unique identifier within this module), and the value is an object with the following elements:
+        - source - the global source address for the provider you intend to use, such as hashicorp/aws.
+        - version - a version constraint specifying which subset of available provider versions the module is compatible with.

+    - Each provider has 2 identity
+        - Unique Source address - Used when requiring a provider
+        - Local name - Used everywhere else in terraform module
 ```hcl
 terraform {
   required_providers {